zai-i/zaizai/src/pages/publications/index.md

 path: /publications
 title: Publications
 ---
-A lil place to keep track of stuff.
+Just a lil place to keep track of stuff.

 ### Collections